zebjafolla/Mars-Rover-Starter/README.md

 They are looking to see if you have properly coded the `Message` class so that the tests pass.
 They will then turn their attention to the `Rover` class.
 Here, you need to complete the tests for the `Rover` class and add some functionality to the class itself.

 After they review your code, they will run the code as-is to verify that you have completed all the tests and that all the tests pass.
-You should have 13 tests that pass.
-If you have completed the bonus mission, you should have 14 tests that pass.
+You should have 14 tests that pass.

 ### Grading Tests